 If search the term “How to check the purity of honey at home?”
 You will get the following list of tests.
 Let’s analyse one by one.

-These honey testing methods are in use since ages.
+These honey testing methods are in use for ages.
 But they can merely differentiate between thin and thick honey.

 Take a glass of water and add honey slowly.